tian-chan/hugo-academic/content/publication/revisiting-the-role-of-collaboration-in-creating-breakthrough-inventions/index.md

 ---
-title: Revisiting the Role of Collaboration in Creating Breakthrough Inventions
+title: Revisiting the role of collaboration in creating breakthrough inventions
 publication_types:
   - "2"
 authors: